Sand Flea Bites In Holiday Resorts

 For my money, once bitten, the best stuff to use is “After Bite” (stick or gel).
 It neutralizes the remaining enzymes under the skin for a while and gives blessed relief from the need to scrape and scratch until you are raw.
 Add a nice stiff rum cocktail, and you’re all set!
 The active ingredient is ammonia (you can smell it!), and it really works.

 Make sure the ankles and feet are well taken care of!
 The sand fleas in Negril come out around sunset…as they do in most of the Caribbean.
 They were not nearly as bad this past trip in Nov as they are during the summer months.
 We have been taking B12 for the health benefits and we thought that may have something to do with the reduction.
-Who knows.
-Anyway…sand fleas are everywhere in the Caribbean…time of year and precipitation has a lot to do with the activity of them.

 I don’t know what more could I do to prevent those ugly bites.
 FYI, I never went outside without a bug spray with DEET.